Stockley Park, Hillingdon

 A business park with surrounding leisure facilities, situated north of the Grand Union Canal and one-and-a-half miles east of West Drayton

-A 350-acre site, previously derelict, was transformed in the late 1980s into a commercial science park, now regarded as the foremost development on the ‘West London Corridor’.
+This used to be an area of disused sand, clay and gravel pits, interspersed with piggeries and nurseries.
+The 350-acre site was transformed in the late 1980s into a commercial science park, now regarded as the foremost development on the ‘West London Corridor’.

 Architectural critics were divided over Stockley Park’s aesthetics, and some industry commentators have called it ‘grim’ and ‘dreary’ – hardly what its creators intended.
 The site changed hands several times after the project began.
 Nevertheless, the early occupiers’ list read like a who’s who of high-tech – although some have since pulled out.